InstituteforDiseaseModeling/idmtools/DEVELOPMENT_README.md

 test-smoke          :Run our smoke tests
 ```

-The jobs can be ran at the root of the project or the within each package.
+The jobs can be run at the root of the project or the within each package.

 The root also has additional jobs at the root.
 Those jobs are
 ```